-Teachers have regular opportunity to provide feedback via staff meeting and annual review meetings with the principal.
-In addition to this we have commenced a more formal feedback process via the AMI Global accreditation process and we expect this continue and develop further in 2019.
+Teachers have regular opportunities to provide feedback via staff meetings and annual review meetings with the principal.
+In addition to this we have commenced a more formal feedback process via the AMI Global accreditation process and we expect this to continue and develop further.